 The card also offers a new $100 annual hotel credit.
 This credit can be applied to a single hotel stay of $500 or more, excluding taxes and fees.
 This benefit can be used once per calendar year through ThankYou.com.
 The hotel credit, if used, nullifies the $95 annual fee.

 Unfortunately, there are a few negative changes as well.
 A few earning categories and card benefits will end on April 10, 2021 for existing cardholders, and for all new cardmembers:

 - 3 points per dollar on other travel such as cruises, tolls and parking (the rate will decrease to 1 point per dollar)

 - 2 points per dollar on entertainment (the rate will decrease to 1 point per dollar)

 - 25% more value on points redeemed for airfare, hotels, cruises and car rentals (points will now be worth 1 cent per point rather than 1.25 cents per point)

-Is the Citi Premier℠ Card still worth it?
+Is the Citi Premier® Card still worth it?

 The changes unfortunately affect the value of Citi ThankYou points.
 With the 25% redemption bonus eliminated, cardholders will save less on travel.
 However, the ability to earn more points on regular purchases made at supermarkets and restaurants offsets some of the loss in value.
-And the bonus offer will remain the same: 60,000 bonus points after making $4,000 in purchases with your card within the first 3 months of account opening.
+And the bonus offer will remain the same: Earn 60,000 bonus ThankYou® Points after you spend $4,000 in purchases within the first 3 months of account opening.